top of page

 Art That Moves, Connects & Belongs to Everyone

-We’ve watched audiences light up as jazz met spoken word, as folk and rock collided with dance, as photography and painting captured what words couldn’t hold.
-We’ve seen new friendships form in real time.
-We've made art together, and written poetry together in workshops with award-winning artists.
-We’ve watched people walk out different from when they arrived.
+We’ve watched audiences light up as jazz met spoken word, as folk and rock collided with dance, and as photography and painting captured what words couldn’t hold.
+New friendships have formed in real time.
+We’ve made art together and written poetry in workshops with award-winning artists.
+We’ve seen people walk out different from when they arrived.
 That is the heart of this work.

 FAREED HAQUE & IVAN RAMOS 12.14.25